thaumaturgists/subcortical/README.md

 No sin is ever new, and that is the limit of sin

-Since I am the only one who truly knows my thoughts and actions, I shall use myself as the truth in the world.
+Since I am the only one who truly knows my considerations and actions, I shall use myself as the truth in the world.
 I used my personal information as an anchor.

 Since I write constantly and could do so indefinitely, I have not yet rotated the content to my liking in the majority of cases.